Temporomandibular joint disorder (TMD) has classically been considered a disease of dental origin despite a lack of supporting evidence.1

 Medications to Treat Bruxism and TMJ Disorder

-The positive effect of several centrally acting drugs speaks to the neurological and psychiatric underpinnings of TMD.
-This coincides with Turk’s observations that chronic TMD pain is often accompanied by comorbid depression.17 Aggarwhal, et. al. summarized that CBT and other psychosocial interventions should always be part of TMD care.13 Exercise and cognitive therapies are fixed prescriptions in the management of FM pain and cognitive dysfunction.
+Many of these agents are older with significant side effects.
+Dry mouth, constipation, weight gain, and somnolence are not uncommon.
+But the therapeutic effect of centrally acting medications speaks to the neurological and psychiatric underpinnings of TMD.
+This coincides with Turk’s observations that chronic TMD pain is often accompanied by comorbid depression.17 Aggarwhal, et. al. summarized that CBT and other psychosocial interventions should always be part of TMD care.13 Exercise and cognitive therapies are first-line interventions in the management of FM pain.

 Given the lack of evidence for dental malocclusion as the origin of TMD pain and the contradictory evidence of oral splints as an effective treatment option, it stands to reason that clinicians should investigate alternative treatment options.
 TMD may very well be on a spectrum of fibromyalgia-like disorders with its chronic pain and neuropsychiatric features.

-Once conservative, self-care measures have been attempted, clinicians should carefully consider their next steps.
-Oral splint therapy has not been shown to provide meaningful, long-lasting relief of TMD pain.2,21,23,24,26 In addition to reconsidering oral splint therapy, clinicians should avoid procedures that permanently alter the bite.2
+Once conservative, self-care measures have been exhausted, clinicians should carefully consider their next steps.
+Oral splint therapy has not been conclusively shown to provide meaningful, long-lasting relief of TMD pain.2,21,23,24,26 In addition to reconsidering de facto prescriptions for oral splint therapy, clinicians should avoid procedures that permanently alter the bite.2

 The decision to refer patients with TMD pain to a dental professional should be carefully weighed in light of the evidence.
+Oral splints are rarely covered by insurance and can cost well over a thousand dollars.
 Procedures that permanently alter occlusal relationships are not recommended.

 The weakness of this commentary includes a practical inability to critically dissect all available research on the subject of TMD pain and oral splint use.
 Studies using oral appliances are difficult to blind and are inherently subject to bias.
 The author’s own experience and bias toward medical vs dental interventions are also relevant.